- 1. Introduction to Biology2h 42m

 Dig Deeper into Prokaryotic Reproduction

-Prokaryotic reproduction involves processes by which bacteria replicate and exchange genetic material, increasing genetic diversity and adaptability.
+Prokaryotic reproduction involves processes by which bacteria replicate and exchange genetic material, including binary fission and horizontal gene transfer.

 Key Terminology

-- Plasmid: A small, circular double stranded DNA molecule that replicates independently of the bacterial chromosome and often carries genes not essential for survival.
+- Plasmid: A small, circular double-stranded DNA molecule that replicates independently of the bacterial chromosome and often carries genes that provide advantages such as antibiotic resistance.

 - Binary fission: A form of asexual reproduction in prokaryotes where a single parental cell divides into two genetically identical daughter cells.